sghiassy/StateKit/README.md

 ### Keep state names unique

-When traversing to a new state, the state chart does a breadth-first-search of the tree, start at root to find the new state.
+When traversing to a new state, the state chart does a breadth-first-search of the tree, starting at the root state and proceeding until it finds the destination state.
 While state names are not enforced to be unique, the outcome of the bfs search might produce unexpected results.
 So its best to avoid duplicate state names.

 ### Be careful putting goToStates instructions in state event blocks

-When transition between states, the state chart will call [event blocks](#state-events) as it traverses the tree.
-Be careful putting `goToState` directives in these blocks because you can take your state chart for awhile ride before it reaches it end destination.
+When transitioning between states, the state chart will call [event blocks](#state-events) as it traverses the tree.
+Be careful putting `goToState` directives in these blocks because you can take your state chart for awhile ride before it reaches its end destination.

+But as you can see from the provided examples, there is a time and place to put a `goToState` directive in an `enterState` block - just be careful.

 ### Don't reference self in the state chart